sanketwagh7505/Coffee-Sales-Excel-Dashboard/README.md

 ## How to Use

-1. Download the project files, including the dataset (`coffeeOrdersProject.xlsx`).
+1. Download the project files, including the dataset (`coffeeOrdersdata.xlsx`).
 2. Load the data into your preferred tool, such as Excel or Python.
 3. Analyze the sales data to uncover insights or use the prebuilt visualizations.